-eMed's digital point-of-care platform is a solution for that missing link in virtual care - Quantitative Telemedicine with a clean chain of custody. eMed's certified medical proctors create the all-important data chain of custody required in healthcare, so the test results can be used by a physician or other healthcare professional to take an action like prescribe a medication or diagnose a disease, and those results can be used by the airlines as official, documented proof of a negative test for activities like entering the United States from outside the country.
+eMed's digital point-of-care platform is a solution for that missing link in virtual care - Quantitative Telemedicine with a clean chain of custody.

+eMed's certified medical proctors create the all-important data chain of custody required in healthcare, so the test results can be used by a healthcare professional to take an action like prescribe a medication or diagnose a disease, and those results can be used as official, documented proof of a negative test for activities that may require a negative test result.